openshift/enhancements/enhancements/installer/agent-based-installation-in-hive.md

 #### Day 2 Add Node Virtualmedia Multicluster

 This scenario takes place from a hub cluster, adding a worker node to a spoke cluster.
+This assumes that a ClusterDeployment exists in the hub cluster.

 1. Infra Owner creates a BareMetalHost resource with a label that matches an InstallEnv selector.
 1. The Baremetal Agent Controller adds the discovery ISO URL to the BareMetalHost.
 1. baremetal-operator uses redfish virtualmedia to boot the live ISO on the BareMetalHost.
-1. The Agent starts up and reports back to the assisted service, which creates an Agent resource in the cluster.
-The Agent is labeled with the labels that were specified in the InstallEnv's Spec.
+1. The Agent starts up and reports back to the assisted service, which creates an Agent resource in the hub cluster.
+The Agent is labeled with the labels that were specified in the InstallEnv's Spec, optionally including a label to match the AgentSelector field on the ClusterDeployment.
+1. If the Agent does not get a default label matching a ClusterDeployment, a user or other automation must add a label to match the AgentSelector field on the appropriate ClusterDeployment.
 1. The Agent's Role field in its spec is assigned a value if a corresponding label and value were present on its BareMetalHost. (only "worker" is supported for now on day 2)
 1. The Agent is marked as Approved via a field in its Spec based on being recognized as running on the known BareMetalHost.
 1. The Agent runs through the validation and inspection phases.
 The results are shown on the Agent's Status, and eventually a condition marks the Agent as "ready".